andrejobim/seed-bf4-populate/README.md

 # Seed BF4 Populate

-Seed BF4 para Popular Servidor
+BF4 Seed for Popular Server

-# Atualizações EA
+# EA updates

-A EA frequentemente veem fazendo mudanças na Battlelog, quando parar de funcionar precisa entender o que mudou para ajustar o seed.
+EA often sees making changes to Battlelog, when it stops working need to understand what changed to adjust the seed.

-# Teste realizado hoje: 13/05/2023
+# Test performed today: 05/13/2023

 - RequestOpenBattlelog status : 200
 - Found Regex Url Login: true